-Prepaid expenses consist primarily of insurance premiums, shelf registration expenses and at-the-market ("ATM") program expenses.
+Prepaid expenses consist primarily of insurance premiums, filing fees, shelf registration expenses and ATM program expenses.
 Insurance premiums are amortized over the term of the current policy.
+Prepaid filing fees are amortized over the current year.
 Prepaid shelf registration expenses and ATM program expenses represent fees and expenses incurred in connection with maintaining the Company's current shelf registration and ATM program.
-Such costs are allocated to paid-in-capital for each transaction pro-rata based on gross proceeds relative to the total potential offering amount.
+Such costs are allocated to paid-in-capital or expensed, depending on the security being issued pursuant to the ATM program and shelf registration, for each transaction pro-rata based on gross proceeds relative to the total potential offering amount.